denisecodes/CV/README.md

 ## Awards
 - 3rd Place at Athena Hackathon 2023
-- Highly Recommended Candidate for Code First Girls's Intro to Javavascript course
+- Highly Recommended Candidate for Code First Girls's Intro to Javascript course
 - Finalist for Code First Girls's Intro to Cloud and Deployment course